ddd-crew/bounded-context-canvas/README.md

 ### Dependencies and Relationships
 To create loosely coupled systems it's essential to be wary of dependencies.
 In this section you should write the name of each dependency and a short explanation of why the dependency exists.

+## Tools
+Here are some tools that can hel you to use the Bounded Context Canvas.

+### HTML Version
+A [HTML version of the canvas](tools/html-version/instructions.md) you can edit in a browser and version in source control alongside your code.
+Contributed by [Nelson da Costa](https://github.com/baruica).

+### Miro Version
+An [interactive Miro whiteboard](https://github.com/ddd-crew/virtual-modelling-templates#strategic-ddd-miro-template) containing the Bounded Context Canvas and other DDD tools for collaborative modelling.

 ## Additional Resources

 - [Bounded Context Canvas V3: Simplifications and Additions](https://medium.com/nick-tune-tech-strategy-blog/bounded-context-canvas-v2-simplifications-and-additions-229ed35f825f)